What is gamification?

 - Competitiveness.
 Harnessing the natural competitive spirit is easily achieved through the use of leaderboards.
 These serve a similar purpose to progress bars, but with an added social factor, allowing learners to see how they fare against their peers.

 - Personalization.
-One of the most frequently frowned upon the disadvantages of the classical schooling system is its rigid nature.
+One of the most frequently frowned upon disadvantages of the classical schooling system is its rigid nature.
 A gamified approach allows students to work at their own pace, with the software automatically adjusting to their learning styles.
 This makes the process far more inclusive, efficient and enjoyable for everyone.
 And we’re not just talking about complex algorithms here – even the simplest customisation options, such as having a unique avatar or the ability to modify the virtual layout, can impact user engagement in a very positive way.

 - Fun.
 Perhaps, the most obvious of reasons.
 This is what most people think of when they think about games – and the last thing that comes to mind when they think about school. eLearning gamification bridges the gap between these two notions, effectively turning something that is generally considered a chore into an interesting and enjoyable experience.
 This is achieved through a careful implementation of various features mentioned before: reward systems, leaderboards, achievements, minigames, etc.